 I personally prefer to play the 3-2-3 formation with a ‘number 6’-esque midfield destroyer, and a ‘number 8’-esque pass master.
 The two ‘number 6’s’ I have at my disposal are very good at breaking up play and covering in defensive areas.
 One of them is fantastic in covering in the right areas to be able to regain possession for us and kick-start counter-attacks.
 The other is capable of winning a tackle, turning around and bulldozing through the opposition all the way up the field.
 In both cases, when out of possession they are looking to anticipate and intercept, and then immediately go on to try and break a line to help us go on the front foot right away.
 My two natural ‘number 8’s’ on the other hand love to play one-two passes and are fantastic at spreading the ball wide for our ‘attacking midfielders’ or wingers to then be able to go on and create chaos for the opposition.
 They are often the ones more commonly used in build-up play and playing out from the back.
 You’ll notice that very few of the player characteristics mentioned included much in the way of a description of a box-to-box player.
 Even the one who can carry the ball up the field with ease, makes a lot more lateral movements than vertical ones.
 This does not mean by any stretch of the imagination that a box-to-box type of player cannot succeed in the 3-2-3 system, but rather that the idea of the central midfielders needing to go from box-to-box and cover a lot of ground is not necessarily true.
 Instead, they need to cover ground in the right areas: shutting down the gap in between winger and outside defender, and shutting down/creating space in central areas.
 They need to work as a tandem team to take up the right positions and they need to communicate when one of them decides to join the attack or create a 2v1 in defense down the line.
 They should never get caught too far apart.
 This includes not getting caught too far over to their respective sides, especially if the other one hasn’t shifted inside in response, and not getting caught too high or too low at the same time.

 The two fullbacks/right and left defender in the 3-2-3 are essential components to the success of the formation.
 If they can shut down space out wide and win their 1v1 battles, the opposition will have a very tough time breaking the team down.
 But on the flip side if they struggle to cope with the opposition wingers and can’t get the ball out of danger, a 3-2-3 may be subject to a lot of goals conceded.
-As such the fullbacks need to be capable defending in 1v1 situations and assets such as speed, strength and aggression are not necessarily requirements, but will help a lot in these positions.
+As such, the fullbacks need to be capable defending in 1v1 situations.
+Assets such as speed, strength and aggression are not necessarily requirements, but could drastically make a difference in these positions, particularly when considering 1v1 battles.
 If they lose a 1v1 battle, the central defender may be required to close down the player, thus leaving their position.
-This can cause a lot of problems if the opposing winger intelligently plays the ball into what should be a wide open strike, especially if the opposite fullback can’t get there in time to cover.
+This can cause a lot of problems if the opposing winger intelligently plays the ball into what should be a wide open striker, especially if the opposite fullback can’t get there in time to cover.
 So whenever they can, the fullbacks should look to force opposing wingers to the outside – away from goal.
 The only time when this is not the case is when the central midfielder has recovered and been able to close the middle into a 2v1 down the line.
 If the fullback then forces the player inside, the central midfielder will hopefully be there to scoop up the ball.

 When attacking, the fullbacks can join the attack, particularly if the team is just completely dominating the share of the possession.
 If this is the case, overlapping fullbacks will cause overwhelming overloads for the opposition.
 They can look to provide crosses or perhaps even shots from deep if they are able to lose their markers and they can also be key providers from throw-in’s and corner kicks.
 I personally prefer the fullbacks to join attacks on only rare occasions and to come to around the half-way line and mark when we have the ball in the opposition’s half.
 In quick transitions where we lose possession, we would be looking for the fullbacks to be well-positioned to stop counter-attacks and keep the possession in the other team’s half.
 The vast majority of goals that I have experienced in 9v9 soccer either come from or are assisted from wingers down the line or play that takes place in wide areas.
 As a result, fullbacks are absolutely essential to any team in this age group.
 They are particularly important in the 3-2-3 when you consider the potential gap that exists between the front three and back three.